Theater

 Directing

 Directing attracts extremely industrious, self-motivated students.
 In addition to courses in directing (the advanced level directing seminar is limited to 6 students), these majors are expected to take an especially wide range of theater courses, including Acting, Stage Management, and Design.
-Also required are cognate courses in other departments including psychology, art history, and cinema studies.
+Also required are cognate courses in other departments including psychology, art history, and cinema and media.
 We offer many opportunities to direct at Oberlin, so it is not unusual for students to direct a show in each of their four years at Oberlin.
 The theater faculty truly values and supports student-directed work through active mentoring and attending student performances.

 Directing Requirements